Elvis Andrus Player Props: White Sox vs. Pirates

 Elvis Andrus At The Plate

-- Andrus has picked up a hit in four games this season (57.1%), including one multi-hit game.
+- Andrus has had a base hit in four of eight games this year, and multiple hits once.

-- Andrus has an RBI in one game this year, and it was more than one in that game.
+- Andrus has driven in a run in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.